How to display the current directory path with cmd commands?

 The cd command is also useful to change the current drive and to navigate to the parent folder.
 To display the cd command help from within a command prompt, simply type this command:

-It also possible to change the current directory to a new one with the cd command.
 It is available in MS-DOS, the Windows scripting tool.
-The syntax of the command is: cd [directory], where [directory] is the directory name or path to be changed to.
-To go further and check out more possibilities and examples.
+The syntax of the command is: cd [directory], where [directory] is the directory name or path to be changed to, i.e. the target.
 So this Windows tutorial explains how to get the current directory path with cmd.
+It is also possible to change the current directory to a new one with the cd command.